 Golly, my flag infographic didn't do the chevron justice, so I simply had to expand upon it here.
 Currently describing a V-shaped pattern, often used in military or heraldic applications, the chevron in Middle French meant "rafter", because of the angle in roofing which is similar to the chevron.
 This, even more shockingly, comes from the Latin word caper, meaning "goat" (normally a male), a transition that occurred allegedly because the bent hind leg of a goat was similar in angle to a rafter.
 More likely than not, caper traces through Proto-Italic to the Proto-Indo-European root kapros, meaning "male goat" again.
 All of this just goes to show that etymology can take quite interesting and illogical turns whenever it feels like it, spanning completely contrary and bizarre definitions to itself.
 The word chevron has been steadily decreasing in usage since the late eighteenth century.

-If we were to go back in time about 6,500 years ago, we would encounter the Proto-Indo-European root ne, which meant "not", and another root, wiht, which meant "creature".
-Fast forward 5,000 years, and these two terms diffused through the Germanic tongues to become the Old English word nawiht, literally meaning "not a creature", or "nothing".
+If we were to go back in time about 6,500 years ago, we would encounter the Proto-Indo-European root ne, which meant "not", and another root, wekti, which meant "thing".
+Fast forward 5,000 years, and these two terms made their way through Proto-Germanic to become the Old English word nawiht, literally meaning "not a thing", or "nothing".
 This went into Middle English as naht, nought, and naught, all of which meant "nothing" as well.
-However, it's the last term which interests us most, as it is actually a word today (meaning "zero") and the origin of naughty.
-In the late 1300s, a -y suffix was attached to naught, but instead of "mischievous", its first definition was "poor, having nothing", an easier connection to make from "nothing" in the first place.
-Later, rich and snobby people changed the definition to something more like "lawless" or even "malignant", because of the perceived connection between poverty and crime (similar to how villain once meant "farmer").
-Over time, the meaning mellowed a bit, and that's how we have the word naughty today.
-A major addition to our culture would occur when Monty Python coined the term "naughty bits", as well.
-Anyway, this connection between poverty and naughtiness finally proves that Santa targets low-income neighborhoods!
+You'll recognize that last spelling as one that has survived to today, but wait, there's more!
+In the late 1300s, a -y was attached to naught to create a new word meaning "poor" or, literally, "having nothing".
+Later, rich and snobby people changed the definition to "lawless" and "malignant", because of the perceived connection between poverty and crime (for a similar example, see the etymology of villain).
+Over time, the meaning mellowed a bit, and that's how we have our modern word naughty.

 Koumpounophobia is the irrational fear of buttons.
 That's all you need to know about that; on to the etymology!
 The root appears to be koumpono, which is Greek for "button".
 As most Greek words do, koumpono traces to Ancient Greek, but people in Ancient Greece wore tunics and did not have buttons.
 Instead, the modern Greeks decided that their newfangled clothing item looked like a bean, so they borrowed the Ancient Greek word kuamos, which meant "bean".
 Further origins of this get hazier and hazier, so to avoid inaccuracy, let's just digress to the suffix -phobia, which is well known (Wikipedia lists 187; there are countless beyond that).
 This is from Greek phobos, which meant "fear" and was also the god of fear, from Proto-Hellenic phegwomai, from Proto-Indo-European bhegw, which meant "run", under the connection that you run from fear.
 So koumpounophobia, the fear of buttons, really is just running from beans.